 Oral Presentation, Multi-Agent Learning Workshop at the 36th International Conference on Machine Learning, 2019

 Before deploying autonomous agents in the real world, we need to be confident they will perform safely in novel situations.
 Ideally, we would expose agents to a very wide range of situations during training (e.g. many simulated environments), allowing them to learn about every possible danger.
 But this is often impractical: simulations may fail to capture the full range of situations and may differ subtly from reality.
 This paper investigates generalizing from a limited number of training environments in deep reinforcement learning.
 Our experiments test whether agents can perform safely in novel environments, given varying numbers of environments at train time.
 Using a gridworld setting, we find that standard deep RL agents do not reliably avoid catastrophes on unseen environments – even after performing near optimally on 1000 training environments.
-However, we show that catastrophes can be significantly reduced (but not eliminated) with simple modifications, including Q-network ensembling to represent uncertainty and the use of a classifier trained to recognize dangerous actions.
+However, we show that catastrophes can be significantly reduced (but not eliminated) with simple modifications, including Q-network en... [full abstract]

 Zac Kenton, Angelos Filos, Owain Evans, Yarin Gal